 Uniforms and Equipment

-Darien Little League will provide each Junior, Major, Minor and AAA League player with a team cap and jersey.
-Players must purchase black pants and team socks.
-AA players receive caps and jerseys as well and softball pants are not required.
-The black pants and team socks are available at most sporting goods stores including Darien Sports Shop.
+Darien Little League will provide each player with a team jersey.
+Players should purchase black softball pants on their own.
+All players should purchase socks in their team color at Darien Sport Shop.
 A long sleeve T-shirt or sweatshirt in team colors is recommended as practices and games can be chilly in early spring.
-The Junior League will be issued jerseys, caps and shorts.
-Players only need to purchase socks.
-A sliding pad is also recommended.
+A sliding pad is also recommended at the upper age groups.

-*** Note that DLL Softball policy states that, for player safety, NO jewelry (including earrings, bracelets, necklaces, etc.) may be worn during games and practices. ***
+*** Note that DLL Softball policy states that, for player safety, NO jewelry (including earrings, bracelets, necklaces, or "taped over" earrings, etc.) may be worn during games and practices. ***

 Rubber cleats are recommended and can be purchased in most sporting goods stores.
 Be sure of a good fit to avoid injury.
 Note: Metal cleats are not permitted.